 How are my credits applied?

-Three separate grades are awarded to each student completing the New York City Semester Program: the internship (2 credits), the seminar (1 credit), and the Capstone Project (1 credit).
+Three separate grades are awarded to each student completing the New York City Semester Program: the internship (1.5 credits), the Capstone Project (1.5 credits), and the seminar (1 credit).
 Students may petition their department chair for the capstone project to count toward their major.

 How is the College involved while I'm in New York?